When you go into the dark and this becomes total, the darkness soon turns into light.

 What are the living conditions like in the dark?

 The room is basic and comfortable, designed to minimize external stimuli so that the mind can focus inward.
 It has a single bed, a platform for meditation, and one for meals.
 The room has a cold shower with a sink and a flush toilet.
 The floor has enough room for yoga and movement practices.
-There is a ventilation fan which lets air in and out as you please via a switch, plus a ceiling fan keeping the temperature comfortable.
+There is a ventilation fan which lets air in and out as you please, plus a small AC unit and a ceiling fan keeping the temperature comfortable.
 The room is not soundproof but the area is generally quiet depending on the activity in the center.
 We provide earplugs and drinking water.

 What about food?